Sumiza/CloudflareDDNS/README.md

 # CloudflareDDNS

-Dynamic dns script for cloudflare usable in windows and linux
+Dynamic dns script for cloudflare
+-bat for windows
+-sh for linux